The Falkland Islands

 The bird life on the Falkland Islands is exceptional, with approximately 213 species confirmed.
 Of these, 61 species are registered as breeding species.
 There are 2 endemic bird species and 13 endemic sub-species.

 Sea Lions and Elephant Seals are seen regularly, along with the occasional Fur Seal.
 Peale’s and Commerson’s Dolphins are also abundant.
-Increasing numbers of whales are now seen, particularly Sei Whales and more recently, Southern Right Whales.
+Increasing numbers of whales are now observed, particularly Sei Whales and more recently, Southern Right Whales and Humpback Whales.

 The Falkland Islands are home to a surprising number of beautiful plants.
 Around 350 species have been record.